Anonymity-washing: Inadequate Practices

 EU case law lacks clarity with regard to anonymization practices.
 The most relevant cases focus on clarifying the concept of personal data.
 However, the interpretations provided help to assess what an anonymized dataset is \textit{not}.
-Moreover, the Court's application of Recital 26 to real cases provides valuable insight into the question of whether data remains anonymous despite a residual risk of re-identification.
-In this regard, the General Court's SRB vs EDPS decision is a good example~\cite{EUGCsrbedps}.
-SRB (Single Resolution Board) carried out an insolvency procedure against Banco Popular.
-Within this procedure, some data were processed to assess the eligibility of the participants for compensation.
-Each participant was identifiable by means of an alphanumeric code generated randomly.
-The staff processing this data only had access to these codes and not to the key identifying them.
-The EDPS (European Data Protection Supervisor) considered these data pseudonymized~\cite{EC18reg}, but its decision was challenged before the General Court.
-Using a risk-based approach, the General Court decided that the data were anonymous.
-Indeed, according to the Breyer Court of Justice case law\cite{EUCJ16Breyer}, the additional information (the key) needed to re-identify the data subjects remained inaccessible to the processing staff.
-The fact that the staff could not legally access the complementary data that would allow re-identification proved enough to consider that no \textit{reasonable means} existed to re-identify the data, which thus remained non-personal~\cite{EUGCsrbedps}.
+Moreover, the Court's application of Recital 26 to real cases provides valuable insight into the question of whether data remain anonymous despite a residual risk of re-identification.
+The following subsections focus on relevant case law concerning the notion of personal data, the implications of which are important for anonymization, and inadequate anonymization practices, demonstrating a lack of awareness on the subject both at the institutional and organizational levels.
+The final subsection also addresses the inadequate practices that arise from the confusion between anonymization and pseudonymization.
+At least one example is given for each subsection; they refer to the most representative and recent cases, but these are not exhaustive of all the existing case law on the subject.